• Home

 How do I store these Gluten Free Pumpkin Chocolate Chip Cookies?

-If you want them warm and gooey, heat the cookie in the microwave for a few seconds prior to serving.
+If you want the cookies warm, heat the cookie in the microwave for a few seconds prior to serving.
+Be careful not to burn your mouth.

 Looking down at a plate of delicious cookies.